mrismanaziz/Reforestation/README.md

-## Why was ten scared of seven?
-Because seven ate nine.
+## This furniture store keeps emailing me, all I wanted was one night stand!